Take-Two Interactive: Game Over

 Financial Performance

 I'm a big believer in some companies that are cyclical.
 If we're patient, we investors can pick them up at discounts to inherent value when the overall market eschews them.
 One of the characteristics of such businesses is that they are often inexpensively priced (hence my interest in them).
-Take Two is clearly a cyclical company when you consider the following:
+Take-Two is clearly a cyclical company when you consider the following:

 - The company has been profitable twice since 2011.